 The Library offers a mediated E-Theses deposit service for Swansea University PhD theses.

 From October 2017, all new PhD and professional doctorate students are required to provide an electronic version of their PhD upon successful completion of their studies.

-- There is an expectation that the full-text e-version of all completed PhDs are deposited in the Research Information System (RIS) for preservation as an institutional record.
+- There is an expectation that the full-text e-thesis for completed PhDs are deposited in the Research Information System (RIS) for preservation as an institutional record.
 This is in addition to the usual requirement for paper copies submitted to the Library.
 The Covid pandemic has meant that any 2020- physical PhD copies remain uncatalogued and inaccessible in the Library and we are seeking to move towards a fully digital self-service.

 - The E-Thesis will be added by the repository administrator to Cronfa.
 An author’s deposit agreement is required before public release of the full-text e-version via Cronfa, the institutional repository.